-- Bring information about any family members born in the United States-like parents, children, or spouses. - For family members who recently got their green card or naturalized, bring information about how they were eligible to do so. - If you have children who were born in the United States, bring information about their ages and if they are in the United States now. - E. Employment Information: Have you been working in the United States?
+- Bring information about any family members born in the United States-like parents, children, or spouses. - ⇒ For family members who recently got their green card or naturalized, bring information about how they were eligible to do so. - ⇒ If you are married, bring information about the status of your spouse. - If you have children who were born in the United States, bring information about their ages and if they are in the United States now.

+Employment Information: Have you been working in the United States?
 If so, collect information about your employment and documents that illustrate how long you have been employed.
-This might help you show how long you have been in the United States and possibly explore if an employer could help petition for you. - F. Contact with Law Enforcement: It is vital to inform a legal representative of any contact you have had with law enforcement (this includes police, sheriffs, immigration authorities, and/or security guards) whether it was because you were arrested or because you were the victim of a crime.
+This might help you show how long you have been in the United States and possibly explore if an employer could help petition for you.

+Contact with Law Enforcement: It is vital to inform a legal representative of any contact you have had with law enforcement (this includes police, sheriffs, immigration authorities, and/or security guards) whether it was because you were arrested or because you were the victim of a crime.
 Tell your legal representative if you have any criminal arrests and/or if you have called the police at any moment because you were harmed by someone or felt unsafe and had to call the police.